task-proxemics/XLeRobot/simulation/Maniskill/readme.md

 ## Run the examples

-for the newer version, you need to add the robot id in the command.
+You also need to add the robot id in the command.
 For example, if you want to run a single-arm version of XLeRobot:

 ```
 python -m mani_skill.examples.demo_ctrl_action_ee_keyboard_single -e "ReplicaCAD_SceneManipulation-v1" -r "xlerobot_single"  --render-mode="human" --shader="rt-fast" -c "pd_joint_delta_pos"